🔍 공개 퀴즈 검색

 1. The author's personal biography

-2. Minor unimportant examples
+2. Minor examples that add color

-3. A detail essential to understanding the main idea ✓
+4. A detail essential to understanding the main idea ✓

 What is a minor supporting detail?